getyoti/yoti-doc-scan-ios/README.md

 binary "https://raw.githubusercontent.com/getyoti/yoti-doc-scan-ios/master/Specs/Carthage/YotiSDKFace.json"                     // Include only if `YotiSDKFaceTec` or `YotiSDKFaceCapture` is added binary "https://raw.githubusercontent.com/getyoti/yoti-doc-scan-ios/master/Specs/Carthage/YotiSDKFaceTec.json"                  // Optional binary "https://raw.githubusercontent.com/getyoti/yoti-doc-scan-ios/master/Specs/Carthage/YotiSDKFaceCapture.json"              // Optional
-binary "https://raw.githubusercontent.com/getyoti/yoti-face-capture-ios/master/Specs/Carthage/YotiFaceCapture.json" == 4.1.1    // Include only if `YotiSDKFaceCapture` is added
+binary "https://raw.githubusercontent.com/getyoti/yoti-face-capture-ios/master/Specs/Carthage/YotiFaceCapture.json" == 5.0.0    // Include only if `YotiSDKFaceCapture` is added
-github "BlinkID/blinkid-ios" "v5.14.0"                                                                                          // Include only if `YotiSDKDocument` is added github "apple/swift-protobuf" "1.19.0"                                                                                          // Include only if `YotiSDKDocument` is added
+binary "https://raw.githubusercontent.com/BlinkID/blinkid-ios/master/blinkid-ios.json" == 5.18.0                                // Include only if `YotiSDKDocument` is added
+github "apple/swift-protobuf" "1.20.3"                                                                                          // Include only if `YotiSDKDocument` is added
 ```

-#### 3. Embed frameworks
+#### 2. Embed frameworks
 Locate your fetched dependencies in `$(PROJECT_DIR)/Carthage/Build/**`, and add them to `General` → `Frameworks, Libraries and Embedded Content`.
 Ensure to `Embed & Sign` all of these dependencies, and to point your target's `FRAMEWORK_SEARCH_PATHS` to their directory.

-#### 4. Link with libraries and add resources (Optional)
+#### 3. Link with libraries and add resources (Optional)
 If `YotiSDKDocument` is specified as part of your dependencies, then add the following libraries at `Build Phases` → `Link Binary With Libraries`:
 - `AudioToolbox.framework`
 - `AVFoundation.framework`